mcu-tools/mcuboot/docs/design.md

 ## [Image Swapping](#image-swapping)

-The boot loader swaps the contents of the two image slots for two reasons:
+The bootloader swaps the contents of the two image slots for two reasons:

   * User has issued a "set pending" operation; the image in the secondary slot should be run once (state I) or repeatedly (state II), depending on whether a permanent swap was specified.
-  * Test image rebooted without being confirmed; the boot loader should revert to the original image currently in the secondary slot (state III).
+  * Test image rebooted without being confirmed; the bootloader should revert to the original image currently in the secondary slot (state III).

-If the image trailers indicates that the image in the secondary slot should be run, the boot loader needs to copy it to the primary slot.
+If the image trailers indicates that the image in the secondary slot should be run, the bootloader needs to copy it to the primary slot.
 The image currently in the primary slot also needs to be retained in flash so that it can be used later.
-Furthermore, both images need to be recoverable if the boot loader resets in the middle of the swap operation.
+Furthermore, both images need to be recoverable if the bootloader resets in the middle of the swap operation.
 The two images are swapped according to the following procedure: